“Do a deed of simple kindness; though its end you may not see, it may reach like widening ripples down a long eternity” – Joseph Norris

 15 – World vision

-Fund the Surgeries of Poor Patients by Giving Donation/Charity
+Fund the Surgeries of Poor Patients by Giving Donations/Charity

-Transparent Hands Foundation is in first position in our List of Top 15 NGO’s in USA.
+Transparent Hands Foundation is in the first position in our list of top NGOs in USA.
 We are blessed with good health and wealth and it’s our duty to further utilize them for the service of mankind.
 Even a small amount can create a lasting impact on someone’s miserable life.
 Spend your wealth in a noble cause and change the lives of deserving people of Pakistan.
 The amount which you’ll contribute towards the surgeries of these poor patients will bring them back to better health and improve their living.